 of school premises by external agencies, anti-bullying policy and other issues specific to the school’s profile, community and philosophy.

-SCHOOL TO DETAIL HERE ANY KNOWN THREATS/CONTEXTUAL INFORMATION FOR ITS OWN INDIVIDUAL CONTEXT AND COMMUNITY.

 When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
 They should then follow normal safeguarding procedures.
-If the matter is urgent then name of local police force must be contacted by dialling 999.
+If the matter is urgent then Devon and Cornwall Constabulary must be contacted by dialling 999.
 In non-urgent cases where police advice is sought then dial 101.
 The Department of Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264).

 Domestic Abuse